Saturday, 10 February 2018

 exploded view, via photo.net user MFreeman

 Because of the location and arrangement of the middle block (it's screwed in and buried in the lens) you'd hope to not need to access this but the rear block may need a little attention.
-The tools to give yourself successful and easier access are a lens spanner with flat blades and a JIS cross head screwdriver, like a Vessel 9900 P00-75 (its the P00 size that seems to be best fit, the P0 seems a little big).
+The tools to give yourself successful and easier access are a lens spanner with flat blades and a P0 sized JIS cross head screwdriver, like a Vessel 9900 P0-100.

-To clean the rear three elements for the rear block you would need to set aperture to f/22 and then remove the bayonet lens mount (3x '+' head JIS screws) and lifting up/out which will leave you access to the protruding rear element assembly.
-At this point a lens spanner can remove the first retaining collar - note this ring screws directly onto the edge of the rear element so be careful not to over tighten when putting back together!
-With the first retaining ring removed you can lift the element out; next is spacing ring followed by two further elements that be displaced by gravity.
+Set the aperture to f/22 and then remove the bayonet mount (3x '+' head JIS screws) and lifting up/out which will leave you access to the protruding rear element assembly - once the bayonet mount is removed, the iris will not change when moving the aperture ring.
+At this point a lens spanner can remove the rear retaining collar (you can do this by hand if not secured too tight) - note this ring screws directly onto the edge of the rear element so be careful not to over tighten when putting back together.
+With the first retaining ring removed you can lift the rear element out; next is a spacer ring (the 'cup/ridges' face towards the rear element) followed by two further elements that can be displaced by gravity but better with a lens sucker.
 Underneath the third and thickest element of this block (it's the one with the black inking on the edge) you will have (some) access to the aperture blades but not able to clean the middle optical group through them.

-Re-assembling the items are reasonably easy (clean the elements whilst wearing latex gloves and lens tissues is recommended!) but ensure the aperture ring and its associated black ring with the silver tab a fitted correctly before trying to fit to rear mount, aligning the underside latch with the silver aperture mechanism.
+Re-assembling the items are reasonably easy (clean the elements whilst wearing latex gloves and lens tissues is recommended if you do not have a lens sucker) but ensure the aperture ring and its associated aperture index ring with the silver tab are fitted correctly before trying to fit to rear mount, aligning the underside bayont latch with the silver aperture post mechanism.

 Lens Performance and characteristics